dadoomer/natural-python/README.md

 ## Troubleshooting

-If you have errors on installation, try upgrading your pip first:
+If you have errors on installation, try upgrading pip first:

 `python -m pip install --user --upgrade natural-python`